intelligenia/django-last-social-activity/README.md

 All RSS data is available as context in the template in the **rss_items** list.

+You can access to all the attributes of each of your RSS items: name, description, pubdate, etc.

 Look to the [default template](last_social_activity/templates/last_social_activity/social_networks/rss.html).

 ### Twitter